WayneCrawford/bruit-fm/project_management.md

       Once you click on one, it will give the option to create a Microsoft or OpenOffice file.
     - ![RSS](Images/RESANA_RSS.png): Add an RSS flux (can someone explain this to me?)

-**The menu on the right** assembles information from all of your RESANA "projects"
+**The menu on the right** assembles information from all of your RESANA spaces

 There's a **videoconference tool** as well, but I haven't figured it out.